Home Closed Back Headphone Reviews Audeze LCD-XC Review: Unveiling Brilliance with a Pricey Twist

 • Built like a tank.

 • Articulate sound.
-The bass is very natural, but slams when called to.
+The bass is very natural, but slams when called upon.

 • A bit shouty (Mid-range).